idriss-crypto/contracts/README.md

 # Contracts
-A collection of solidity smart contracts IDriss is using
+A set of Solidity smart contracts used by IDriss.